J1nWo0/Person-Detection-Counting/README.md

 Bounding Box Visualization - Human Flow Tracker uses bounding boxes to visually represent individuals, making it easy to interpret and analyze movement patterns.

 Customizable Configuration - Easily configure the application by adjusting settings such as video sources, detection thresholds, and tracking parameters.

+# Contributing
+We welcome contributions!
+If you have ideas for improvements, bug fixes, or new features, please open an issue or submit a pull request.